How does a Loan Trust work?

 In respect of the beneficiaries this depends on whether it is an Absolute trust or a Discretionary trust that has been chosen.

-Under an Absolute trust – the beneficiaries can demand the trust fund once they reach age 18 (16 if written under Scot’s law) and the trustees are legally obliged to inform the beneficiary that the trust fund exists.
-The trust fund will form part of the beneficiary’s estate for divorce, bankruptcy and for IHT.
+Under an Absolute trust – the beneficiaries can demand the trust fund once they reach age 18 (16 if written under Scots law) and the trustees are legally obliged to inform the beneficiary that the trust fund exists.
+The trust fund will form part of the beneficiary’s estate for IHT purposes.
 If an absolute beneficiary dies the trustees have to look at the will or follow intestacy rules to see who will then benefit.

 There is no entitlement to the outstanding loan by the beneficiaries.